Jyzodev/cozee-launcher/README.md

 # cozee-launcher
-A bad launcher i made for my server and now its open source for people learning C#
+A bad Fortnite launcher i made for my server and now its open source for people learning C#

 **This code may be bad but you can learn from it**